 Which Airline Has the Best Frequent Flyer Program in 2020?

-If you fly frequently, you’re going to want to look into the best airline frequent flyer program for you to make the most of your miles and save on travel expenses.
+If you fly frequently, looking into the best airline frequent flyer program for you to make the most of your miles, and save on travel expenses can be one of the biggest travel tips and tricks we can provide.
 Frequent flyer programs are loyalty programs where you earn points based on how much you spend on a flight or the distances you fly to accumulate miles to purchase other tickets and can be one of the best ways to stretch your budget into more and better travel.

 If you fly less than four times a year, you can still take advantage of some of the rewards programs, but you may want to find one with no expiration date.
 If you fly four or more times a year, then picking the airline with the best frequent flyer miles depending on your travel habits can really help you save in the long run and get the most of your travels.